mariorod98/ObsidianVault/Other files/Interview questions.md

 ### What inspired you to pursue a career in videogames programming?

+Videogames have always been an important part of my life.
+Since little they have been my main source of entertainment.
+Already in high school I had the dream

 ### How would you describe your approach to problem-solving?

 ### Can you walk me through your experience with game engines such as Unity or Unreal?